github/docs/content/issues/planning-and-tracking-with-projects/customizing-views-in-your-project/customizing-the-board-layout.md

 {% data reusables.projects.about-board-layout %}

-For more information about changing a view to use the board layout, see "[Changing the project layout](/issues/planning-and-tracking-with-projects/customizing-views-in-your-project/changing-the-layout-of-a-view#changing-the-project-layout)."
+For more information about changing a view to use the board layout, see "[AUTOTITLE](/issues/planning-and-tracking-with-projects/customizing-views-in-your-project/changing-the-layout-of-a-view#changing-the-project-layout)."

 ## Showing and hiding fields